Section 194Q Of Income Tax Act

 Under the following situations, 194Q TDS applicability does not apply:

-• If the value of goods purchased is less than ₹50 lakhs, the buyer is not liable to deduct any TDS under 194Q.
+• If the value of goods purchased is less than ₹50 lakhs, the buyer is not liable to deduct any TDS under 194Q purchase of goods.

 • When the gross sales, turnover or receipt of the buyer is below the threshold limit of ₹10 crores, he must not deduct any TDS while paying the seller.